Geostrophic convective turbulence: The effect of boundary layers: Introduction

-Natural convection is ubiquitous in Nature, found not only in the Earth's interior and oceans, but also in planetary atmospheres and inside stars \cite{gla99,hei05}.
-In all those instances the background rotation induces a Coriolis force.
-Rotating Rayleigh--B\'enard (RB) flow \cite{ste13}, the flow between two rotating parallel planes, one heated from below and the other cooled from above is commonly used as a model for studying rotating thermal convection.
+Natural convection is ubiquitous in Nature.
+It is found not only in the Earth's interior and oceans, but also in planetary atmospheres and also inside stars \citep{ms99,m00,rg00,haw05}.
+In all of those flows, the background rotation induces a Coriolis force, which significantly affects the system, changing not only the flow phenomenology but also the heat transport and the amount of mixing of different species.

-The addition of an increasingly strong Coriolis force to a rotating RB flow completely changes the flow topology from plume-like structures to columnar vortices \cite{ste13}.
-Eventually, if rotation is large enough, and viscosity small enough, owing to the Taylor-Proudman theorem \cite{ped87}, the flow becomes quasi-two-dimensional (Q2D).
-This implies that all slow large-scale motions become 2D --- meaning independent of the direction parallel to the axis of rotation --- but there still exist faster and small-scale three-dimensional (3D) dynamics.
-The large-scale motions exhibit the geostrophic balance between pressure gradient and Coriolis force \cite{ped87}.
-This regime of natural convection has been labeled `geostrophic turbulence' by Julien and coworkers~\cite{spr06,jul12}.
+Rotating Rayleigh--B\'enard (RB) convection, the flow between two rotating parallel plates heated from below and cooled from above, is commonly used as a model for studying rotating thermal convection.
+Rotating a RB system induces many changes.
+In non-rotating RB, the flow consists mainly of plume-like structures.
+With increasing rotation, these plumes give way to columnar vortices \citep{r69,zes93,scl13}.
+For sufficiently large rotation, and also sufficiently low viscosity, the flow becomes quasi-two-dimensional (Q2D) owing to the Taylor--Proudman theorem \citep{g68}.
+This theorem implies that all slow, large-scale motions become two-dimensional (2D), i.e. independent of the direction parallel to the axis of rotation.
+However, fast, small-scale three-dimensional (3D) dynamics persists.
+The large-scale motions exhibit the so-called geostrophic balance between the pressure gradient and the Coriolis force \citep{g68}.
+Thus, this strongly-rotating regime of natural convection has been referred to as `geostrophic turbulence' \citep{sjkw06,jkrv12,jrgk12}.
+In particular, the name ``geostrophic turbulence'' has been introduced to refer to flow phenomenology as a state where vertical coherence of the flow has been lost \citep{jrgk12}.
+This is in contrast with the vertically aligned vortical plumes or the convective Taylor columns with strong vertical correlation that characterize the classical regime.
+The geostrophic regime, on which we focus here, has revealed distinctly different properties compared to the `classical' turbulent rotating convection with columnar vortices.
+For a recent review on the classical regime, we refer the reader to \cite{scl13}.